AntonGrn/home-auto-ALMA/home-server/README.md

 1. Create required JSON files named `config.json`, `gadgets.json` and `automations.json`
    - Read about the JSON files on the repository main page.
    - See full/extended examples of the required JSON files below.

-Since the ALMA home server is intended to be run on a Raspberry Pi acting as the hub of your smart home system, the HomeServer application should be configured to launch as a Linux daemon.
-One suggested approach is to set it up as a `systemd` background service on your Raspberry Pi.
-This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi availbale to run other services and operations of your liking in parrallel.  to serve additional purposes of your liking

-Information of how to run a Java project as a Linux daemon can be found online.
-Here is a suggested approach:
-- Create a JAR-file from the HomeServer java applicaiton.
+2. Create a JAR-file from the HomeServer java applicaiton.
-- Place the JAR-file in the same directory as the HomeServer JSON-files created above.
+3. Place the JAR-file in the same directory as the HomeServer JSON-files created above.
 Required structure:
 ```
 /home-auto-ALMA (name of your choosing)
 ├── HomeServer.jar
 ├── automations.json
 ├── config.json
 └── gadgets.json
 ```

+Since the ALMA home server is intended to be run on a Raspberry Pi acting as the hub of your smart home system, the HomeServer application should be configured to launch as a Linux daemon.
+One suggested approach is to set it up as a `systemd` background service on your Raspberry Pi.
+This setup allows easy managagement and debugging with real-time log tracking, while still leaving your Pi availbale to run other services and operations of your liking in parrallel.  to serve additional purposes of your liking

+Information of how to run a Java project as a Linux daemon can be found online.
+Here is a suggested approach:

 - Create a bash script which launches the jar.
 E.g:
 ```bash
 #!/bin/bash